Polymer/prpl-server/README.md

 Since prpl-server serves resources from build subdirectories, your application source can't know the absolute URLs of build-specific resources upfront.

-For most documents in your application, the solution is to use relative URLs to refer to other resources in the same build, and absolute URLs to refer to resources shared across builds.
+For most documents in your application, the solution is to use relative URLs to refer to other resources in the build, and absolute URLs to refer to resources outside of the build (e.g. static assets, APIs).
 However, since the *entrypoint* is served from URLs that do not match its location in the build tree, relative URLs will not resolve correctly.

-The solution we recommend is to place a [base](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag in your entrypoint to anchor its relative URLs to the correct build subdirectory, regardless of the URL the entrypoint was served from.
+The solution we recommend is to place a [`<base>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag in your entrypoint to anchor its relative URLs to the correct build subdirectory, regardless of the URL the entrypoint was served from.
 You may then use relative URLs to refer to build-specific resources from your entrypoint, as though you were in your build subdirectory.
 Put `<base href="/">` in your source entrypoint, so that URLs resolve when serving your source directly during development.
 In your build pipeline, update each entrypoint's base tag to match its build subdirectory (e.g. `<base href="/modern/">`).

 If you are using polymer-cli, set `{basePath: true}` on each build configuration to perform this base tag update automatically.

-Note that base tags only affect relative URLs, so to refer to resources shared across builds from your entrypoint, use absolute URLs as you normally would.
+Note that `<base>` tags only affect relative URLs, so to refer to resources outside of the build from your entrypoint, use absolute URLs as you normally would.

 ## HTTP/2 Server Push